 - Cons are that they sweep the ground if wrapping out and about.
 They are not as intuitive as a buckle carrier to learn, they can be just as easy once you've done it a few times.

 Woven wraps come in a range of sizes, thicknesses and fibers and it can be well worth trying a couple to get a sense of what you like.
-One of the best ways to learn to use a woven and/or to give wrapping a go is to come along to one of our introduction to woven wrap workshops or see if there is a sling meet near you – such as the fabulous Hampton Court Sling Meet.
-Either way you’d get a chance to try different techniques out for yourself and to try a range of different wraps and see what works for you.
+One of the best ways to learn to use a woven and/or to give wrapping a go is to book a private consult, come along to one of our introduction to woven wrap workshops, see if there is a sling meet near you or make use of our "Give Wovens a Whirl" package to learn with me online.
+Either way you'd get a chance to try different techniques out for yourself and to try a range of different wraps and see what works for you.
+Brands we recommend can be seen here and the full list of woven wraps in the library collection can be found here.

 - Pros are that they are very fast and and easy to use.
 They fold up very small to fit in a change bag and are perfect for quick ups and downs.